 - The Legal Metrology (National Standards) Rules, 2011

 - The Indian Institute of Legal Metrology Rules, 2011

 - The Legal Metrology (Government Approved test Centre) Rules, 2013

 - State Legal Metrology (Enforcement) Rules for the implementation of the Act, 2009.

 The link between food packaging and consumer protection is of high significance.
 A package is a vehicle of safety and achieves the objective of delivering safe, wholesome, nutritious food to the consumer.
-To safeguard the interests of the consumer and the society at large, Packaging Laws and Regulations have been introduced by the Government.
-The Indian Regulatory System falls under the category of compulsory legislations formulated by the various ministries and voluntary standards framed by various organisations to serve the country.
+To safeguard the interests of the consumer and society at large, Packaging Laws and Regulations have been introduced by the Government.
+The Indian Regulatory System falls under the category of compulsory legislation formulated by the various ministries and voluntary standards framed by various organizations to serve the country.

 The Packaging Laws and Regulations for food products are mainly covered under –

 - The Standards of Weights and Measures Act, 1976 and the Standards of Weights and Measures (Packaged Commodities) Rules, 1977 (SWMA).

 - The Prevention of Food Adulteration Act, 1954 and the Prevention of Food Adulteration Rules, 1955 and its first amendment, 2003 (PFA).

 - The Meat Food Products Order, 1973 (MFPO)